Your future fertility

 There are many reasons to freeze eggs, sperm, embryos or ovarian tissue and we now have the technology to do it safely for prolonged periods without damaging the quality or survival.

-We use an innovative method called vitrification, a type of rapid freezing that protects the integrity of the egg, sperm or embryo.
-In the past, tissues are frozen using “slow freeze” method where the tissue survival is only about 60% upon thawing due to the formation of ice crystals in the cells.
+- We use an innovative method called vitrification, a type of rapid freezing that protects the integrity of the egg, sperm or embryo.

-- are about to undergo medical treatments that can affect their fertility, such as chemotherapy
+- who are about to undergo medical treatments that can affect their fertility, such as chemotherapy

 - have a medical condition which affects the quality of their sperm